bettinson/site/_posts/2020-07-13-markov-melody-generation-with-ruby.md

 ## What's a Markov Chain?

 A Markov Chain is essentially a finite state machine that we can get to generate output based on probability from previous input.
 It's probably one of simplest generative systems.
-It's especially fun to use for things like generating words from gigantic inputs like a Shakespeare play.
+It's especially fun to use for things like generating sentences that sound semi-coherent from gigantic inputs like a [Shakespeare play](https://rpubs.com/malcolmbarrett/shakespeare).

 Let's get an array of notes from a MIDI file with `midilib`.